 - 1. Turn the transmitter switch on.
-The status LED on the transmitter should be solid green (not flashing). - 2.
-Elevate the model on a block or a stand so that all the tires are off the ground.
+The status LED on the transmitter should be solid green (not flashing). - Elevate the model on a block or a stand so that all the tires are off the ground.
 Make sure your hands are clear of the moving parts of the model. - 3.
 Plug the battery pack in the model into the speed control. - 4.
 The on/off switch is integrated into the speed control.
-With the transmitter on, press and release the EZ-Set button (.25 seconds).
-The LED will shine RED (see note below).
-This turns the model on.
-To turn the VXL-3s off, press and hold the EZ-Set button until the LED turns off (.5 seconds).

-Note: If the LED shines green, Low-Voltage Detection is activated.
-This will cause erratic performance from NiMH battery packs.
-The default factory setting is for Low-Voltage Detection to be disabled (LED shines red).
-Make sure to turn the low voltage detection on when using LiPo batteries.
+Press and release the EZ-Set button on the speed control to turn the model on.
+The LED will shine RED or GREEN (see note below).
+To turn the VXL-3s off, press the set button until the LED turns off.
+Note: If the LED shines green after the speed control is turned on, Low-Voltage Detection is activated.
+This may cause poor performance from NiMH battery packs.
+Make sure to turn the Low-Voltage Detection on when using LiPo batteries.
 Never use LiPo batteries while Low-Voltage Detection is turned off.
-See page 18 for more information.

-- 5. Turn the steering wheel on the transmitter back and forth and check for rapid operation of the steering servo.
+See page 18 for more information. - Turn the steering wheel on the transmitter back and forth and check for rapid operation of the steering servo.
 Also, check that the steering mechanism is not loose or binding.
-If the steering operates slowly, check for weak batteries. - When looking down at the model, the front wheels should be pointing straight ahead.
-If the wheels are turned slightly to the left or right, turn off TSM
+If the steering operates slowly, check for weak batteries. - 6.
+When looking down at the model, the front wheels should be pointing straight ahead.
+If the wheels are turned slightly to the left or right, turn off TSM (see page 17) and slowly adjust the steering trim control on the transmitter until they are pointing straight ahead; then, return the multi-function knob to the desired TSM setting.

-- (see page 17) and slowly adjust the steering trim control on the transmitter until they are pointing straight ahead; then, return the multi-function knob to the desired TSM setting. - 7.
-Gently operate the throttle trigger to ensure that you have forward and reverse operation, and that the motor stops when the throttle trigger is at neutral.
+- Gently operate the throttle trigger to ensure that you have forward and reverse operation, and that the motor stops when the throttle trigger is at neutral.
 Warning: Do not apply full throttle in forward or reverse while the model is elevated. - 8.
 Once adjustments are made, turn off the receiver on your model, followed by the hand-held transmitter.